Imparja Television: 1990s

 In 1990, Imparja Local News was launched as a fifteen-minute insert of local news into the national bulletin.
 The station also covered the Northern Territory general election live from its Alice Springs studios.
 This followed the lead taken in 1989 when the station began to produce weather reports for parts of the Northern Territory, South Australia and New South Wales, presented by Lavinia Hampton.

 By 1993, Imparja's viewing audience had doubled to approximately 125,000 Australians.
 This in turn led to the increased allocation of government funding in 1994 to produce Yamba's Playtime, which was the station's first in-house televisual production.
-Yamba's Playtime features the station's official mascot, "Yamba".
+Yamba's Playtime featured the station's official mascot, "Yamba".
 Also in 1994, the Imparja board of directors established the Imparja Business Development Sub Committee, to monitor and provide strategic recommendations for areas of growth for the company.

 In 1995, Imparja received the Telstra Indigenous Business Award for Business of the Year.
 Also in 1995, Imparja's satellite transmission moved from the Aussat A-Class satellites to the Optus B1 satellite, and the station's licence was renewed.

 Two new in-house productions were launched in 1996.
 The first being the BRACS Program, which was almost fully produced by Aboriginal communities, and Corroboree Rock, an Aboriginal music program.

-Imparja's parent company, Imparja Pty Ltd, converted to a proprietary company in 1997, whilst in the late 1990s, Imparja moved to digital satellite technology on the Optus Aurora platform.
+Imparja's parent company, Imparja Pty Ltd, converted to a proprietary company in 1997, and in the late 1990s, Imparja moved to digital satellite technology on the Optus Aurora platform.
 This meant that Imparja's satellite transmission moved from the Optus B1 satellite to the Optus C1 satellite.

-In 1999, saw Imparja adopt a joint Nine and 10 network schedule, via the aggregation of Imparja’s coverage area with the Remote Eastern Australia market.
+1999 saw Imparja adopt a joint Nine and 10 network schedule, via the aggregation of Imparja’s coverage area with the Remote Eastern Australia market.